flameberry/FlameberryCCompiler/README.md

 # Flameberry C Compiler (Written in Rust)

-Flameberry C compiler is primitive C (ISO 17 standard compliant) compiler which is in early stages and the future plan is to make it a fully featured compiler with decent performance.
+Flameberry C compiler is primitive C (somewhat ISO 17 standard compliant) compiler which is in early stages and the future plan is to make it a fully featured compiler with decent performance.

 **Currently it supports:**